WiTheR60334/Stock_Market_Prediction/README.md

 - Download my Repository.
 - Open the zip folder.
 Now open terminal in that folder and write `streamlit run app.py`
 - Localhost website will be opened and you can enter any stock ticker and see its predicted price.
+- Enter Registered stock names of the company.
+Like enter `GOOGL` for google , `MSFT` for Microsoft

 ### Project Structure